-The Yaz/Yasmin MDL lawsuit picture became a little bit clearer as the MDL judge set forth a plan for the bellwether trials.
+The Yaz/Yasmin MDL lawsuit picture became a bit clearer as the MDL judge set forth a plan for the bellwether trials.
 The first trial will be a pulmonary embolism case on September 12, 2011.
 Over plaintiffs’ lawyers’ objections, the second trial will be a gallbladder case on January 9, 2012.
 The third bellwether trial will be a thromboembolic (VTE) case on April 2, 2012.
 The court also lays out the scheduling order in these cases.

-The purpose of these bellwether trials is to begin to get an assessment of what the values of these three types of Yaz/Yasmin cases will be in hopes of bringing about a global Yaz/Yasmin settlement.
+The purpose of these bellwether trials is to get an assessment of what the values of these three types of Yaz/Yasmin cases will be in hopes of bringing about a global Yaz/Yasmin settlement.
 How much is a Yaz/Yasmin case worth?
 Anyone who thinks they know for sure is kidding themselves.
-But you can be pretty confident Bayer is going to continue to dig in until either verdicts start coming back against them or Yaz/Yasmin’s market share continues to plummet; because it is hard for any drug company to lay off the gas defending lawsuits where the drug remains profitable and on the market.
+But you can be pretty confident Bayer will continue to dig in until either verdicts start coming back against them or Yaz/Yasmin’s market share continues to plummet; because it is hard for any drug company to lay off the gas defending lawsuits where the drug remains profitable and on the market.
 Bayer has set aside almost $70 million to pay for “anticipated defense costs” to defend the Yaz and Yasmin lawsuits which means, at least in the short term, Bayer is hunkering down for a fight.

 The court’s order setting forth the MDL trial schedule contains some interesting analysis on the MDL judge’s thinking on what cases should be included in the bellwether trials.